gdrosos/bloat-study-artifact/README.md

 Optionally, you can reproduce the partial call graph generation process of the full dataset.
 **Important Note:** This process is expected to take **2-3 weeks** to complete.
 Before beginning this process, ensure that you have access to the `data/project_dependencies_post_data_collection.json` file, which contains the resolved dependencies after the Data Collection.
 This file is included in the repository but can also be generated using the process described in the [dependency resolution process of the full dataset](#dependency-resolution-of-full-dataset-optional) section.
 To initiate this process, you should first obtain the `data/project_dependencies_post_data_collection.json` file, with contains the dataset (projects & dependencies) after the Data Collection phase.
-Additionally, ensure that the source code for each project is downloaded.
+A

 Additionally, the source code for each project must be available locally.
 This can be accomplished by either running the previous dependency resolution steps or by downloading a pre-prepared dataset from Zenodo [(see here)](todo).
 To initiate the partial call graph generation, execute the following command:
 ```bash